AncaaO/IntroductionToRobotics/README.md

 the floor after a short interval (2-3 seconds).<br />

 • Buzzer (optional for Computer Science, mandatory for CTI):
-The buzzer should sound briefly during the following scenarios:
+The buzzer should sound briefly during the following scenarios:<br />
-– Elevator arriving at the desired floor (something resembling a ”cling”).
+– Elevator arriving at the desired floor (something resembling a ”cling”).<br />
 – Elevator doors closing and movement (pro tip: split them into 2 different sounds)<br />